GeoDoo/click-auction/README.md

 Project this for everyone to see:
 - Large QR code for easy scanning
 - Game rules and instructions
-- Live countdown timer
+- All-Time Champions leaderboard
-- Real-time leaderboard with click animations
+- Live Bids leaderboard with click animations
 - Podium for top 3 players
-- Dynamic winner ad on a billboard with confetti! 🎊
+- Dynamic winner ad on a CSS billboard with confetti! 🎊
-- All-time champions section

 ### `/play` - Player Page
 Share this URL with your audience.
 Players: